MinhThienDX/SaveLockscreenImage/README.md

 #### 1. Save folder
 Setting your path in `destFolder` (E:\Pictures)
 #### 2. Filter
-   - `minFileSizeInByte` : By minimum filesize (in bytes, default is 102400, so files > 100 KB is processed)
+   - `minFileSizeInByte` : By minimum filesize (in bytes, default is 102400, so only files > 100 KB is processed)
    - `minImageWidth` : By minimum width (in pixels, default is 1900 pixels so only Full HD images is processed)
 #### 3. Delete duplicated image
 Sometime, filename is changed for unknown reason and may lead to 2 duplicated images with different names